nchristiny/nchristiny.github.io/history/part2.md

 [#YesWeCode](http://www.yeswecode.org/) is a great resource for obtaining code school/bootcamp scholarships for need-based and under-represented applicants.

-Shortly after completing my stint in coding bootcamp, I found Free Code Camp via Medium, another community based around learning coding.
+Shortly after completing my stint in coding bootcamp, I found [freeCodeCamp](https://www.freecodecamp.com/) via [Medium](https://medium.freecodecamp.com/), another community based around learning coding.
 The amount of information available to the beginner these days is immense and overwhelming, so it is amazing to have a central location where it can be gathered and presented.

 ## The sleeper has awakened
 Over the years I have been increasingly aware of the struggle to diversify and open up pathways to STEM careers for the economically and/or socially disadvantaged.
 Historical underrepresented groups such as women and minorities in the tech workplace is an issue we can and should tackle head-on.